About

 Kit Peel Gardens designs elegant gardens which marry formal layout with romantic planting.

-We are well used to working with private clients, developers, architects, planning consultants and others; being called in to projects at the drawing board or nearing completion.
+Our team has wide-ranging knowledge of contemporary and historic gardens across the UK and Europe, as well as experience in architectural design at the highest level.
+We are well used to working with private and commercial clients, developers, architects, planning consultants and others; being called in to projects at the drawing board or nearing completion.

-Kit Peel
+Kit Peel MSGLD

-K&M2 - picture credit Nik Pickard
+K&M3 - picture credit Nik Pickard

 The Team